humanmade/altis-documentation/other-docs/guides/getting-help-with-altis/README.md

 Issues, also known as 'Problems' are the cause of, or can be the potential cause of future Incidents.
 If you're encountering a problem which could cause potential Incidents, or if you've run into a bug, select 'Report an ongoing issue'.

+Before you report bugs in Altis, please ensure you have [isolated and debugged as much as possible](debugging.md).
+If an issue cannot be replicated with Altis out-of-the-box, support engineers may not be able to help you.

 **Request an infrastucture change**

 There’s an array of tasks that you might need help with.
 Typically, this might be the provisioning of an additional environment, or it could be an operation that requires a cloud engineer to run, such as upgrading the PHP version.